 This 20-credit module prepares you to develop your coaching and collaborative skills to support and enhance learning, supervision and assessment in practice.
 You will be taught about curriculum and quality assurance requirements to enable you to align students learning needs to the practice context – building a supportive and more expansive learning environment to foster learners’ resilience.

-After successful completion of the module, you will have the knowledge, skills and competence required to support and lead high-quality education at specialist skill level and in the context of practice learning.
+On successful completion of the module, you will have the knowledge, skills and competence to support and lead high-quality education in practice.